colebrookson/marine-pop-ecol/assignments/species-id.md

 * Give a summary of what you learned about how to tell your species apart in the field and their ecology.
 * Have speaking contributions from all group members
 * Effectively use images and diagrams and use text only to highly key points and label features.

+## Submission Details

+Use the GitHub classroom link here: [https://classroom.github.com/a/rZDwW2zV](https://classroom.github.com/a/rZDwW2zV) to accept the assignment and view submission instructions.